 Visiting the Archives

 The Anglican Diocese of Toronto Archives is open to in-person research by appointment only.
+Please note we are closed to research appointments for the month of October.

 Before visiting, you’ll need to make an appointment with the archives staff.
-Email archives@toronto.anglican.ca with subject line “research appointment request,” along with the date and time you wish to come.
+Email archives@toronto.anglican.ca with subject line “research appointment request” along with the date and time you wish to come.

 Appointment times are generally 9 a.m. to 12 p.m. or 1 p.m. to 4 p.m.
 Due to limited seating in our reading room, we suggest you send a request with two or three possible dates/times so we can try to accommodate you.